UAE SPIDERS

 Family Filistatidae

-Sahastata cf nigra lurking in the mouth of its burrow by night.
+Sahastata nigra lurking in the mouth of its burrow by night.

 Filistata cf insidiatrix, female perched by night in the mouth of her burrow.